FreemanMakesGames/DirectorySizeMonitor/README.md

 # Notes
 1. It can take some time to scan a large directory.
 The program may appear to have frozen.
 Simply wait until it's finished.
-2. If you save the scan result inside the directory you are scanning, it can affect the result of comparison if you are going to scan and compare later!
+2. If you save the scan result inside the directory you are scanning, the result itself will be reflected when you scan and compare later!
 A typical example of this happening is if you scan the C drive, and save the result inside C drive.
 3. The program hasn't been benchmarked.
 Just for reference, it took 6 minutes for my gaming laptop from 2015 to scan its 128GB C drive.

 # Errors